saddamakhtar88/DependencyRegistry/README.md

 # DependencyRegistry

-A small yet powerful API for managing Swift based application dependencies
+A small and basic API for managing dependencies in Swift based applications

 ## Installation